mslinn/quill-cache/README.md

 ### Asynchronous Drivers
 Asynchronous drivers are not currently supported by `quill-cache`, but there is an [open issue for this enhancement](https://github.com/mslinn/quill-cache/issues/2).
-The database contexts `MysqlAsyncCtx` and `PostgresAsyncCtx` were written in anticipation of async support, but are currently commented out.
+The database contexts `MysqlAsyncCtx` and `PostgresAsyncCtx` were written in anticipation of async support.
-Similarly, `MysqlAsyncConfiguration` and `PostgresAsyncConfiguration` were written, but are currently commented out.
+Similarly, `MysqlAsyncConfiguration` and `PostgresAsyncConfiguration` were written.

 ### Working with DAOs